naveensilver/Docker/README.md

 7. ENTRYPOINT

-- Entrypoint instructions will execute while creating container(Run a image)
+- Entrypoint instructions will execute while creating container(Run a image) `docker run`

 - ENTRYPOINT has high priority than CMD because it will overwrite the values of CMD.